 On the other hand, political parties, save a few exceptions, have still not fully recognized and captured the power of digital marketing.

-There is a clear lack of professionally crafted campaigns and legit messages, and political players themselves are aware that voters in Serbia are still not easy to dissociate from TV, which is the main source of news and advertising.
+There is a clear lack of professionally crafted campaigns and legit messages, and political players themselves are aware that Serbian electorate is still not easy to disentangle from TV, which is the main source of news and advertising.

-There is an obvious lack of professional staff in the online teams of local politicians, which can not be justified by insufficient funds, considering pretty low fees of local online promotions.
+There is an obvious lack of professional staff in local politicians' online teams, which cannot be justified by insufficient funds, considering pretty low fees of local online promotions.

 The exception in this particular instance is the ruling party that mastered all of the manipulation and persuasion techniques, including digital media, and also the party "Dosta je bilo" (It's been enough), which is taking a cutting-edge approach to their online presence.
 Others are either below average or not worth mentioning.